DV

 Who each is best for

-• QYLD: Fits investors who want monthly income from a recognizable tech-heavy index, accept capped upside in exchange for lower volatility drag, and prefer a simple covered-call structure backed by $8 billion in fund assets.
+QYLD: Fits investors who want monthly income from a recognizable equity index (Nasdaq-100) and accept capped upside in exchange for call premium, lower downside cushion, and a fund with eight years of operating history and substantial asset base.

 Key risks to know